GitHubWestie/Milestone-Project-One/README.md

 ### **Locations**

 A list of riding locations used by the club, presented as cards.
 Each card gives a quick overview of difficulty and length with the ability to click through to a more detailed page about the area.

 #### Page Goals

-* Attract new members

-* Provide more detailed information than that found on the landing page about locations

-#### User Goals

-* Discover where the club ride most frquently

-* Ascertain what skill/fitness level will be required for certain loctions through trail information e.g Trail grading, course length etc.

-#### Page Goals